zyishai/trailer-stack/README.md

 ---

 The Trailer Stack is a **quick and lightweight** Remix stack.
-The base build weighs only 40kB!
 It uses a combination of very minimal setup and optional add-ons that can be installed and configured during initialization.
-Note that this stack is opinionated to my needs; however, you can very easily remove/replace different parts that you don't need/want.
+This stack is heavily influenced by the [Epic Stack](https://github.com/epicweb-dev/epic-stack).

 ## What's in the stack 🚀